randomstring/WeasleyClock/BuildLog.md

 hands in the target sector move slightly as a new hand moves into the sector.

-After six months one of the hands occationally squeaks.
+After six months one of the hands occasionally squeaks.
 I didn't put any lubrication in the shafts or on the gears and I'm probably going to have to take it all apart and apply grease sometime soon.